nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 ---

 Gestures must help users to navigate, take actions and manipulate content (Material.io).
 Gestures must be as easy as possible to carry out.
-Consider screen reader interaction modes _WHAT IN PARTICULAR SHOULD DESIGN CONSIDER?_ - see [Accessibility](/accessibility.html) (WCAG 2.1).
+Consider screen reader interaction modes - see [Accessibility](/accessibility.html) (WCAG 2.1).
 Use standard and familiar gestures (iOS Human Interface Guidelines) including:
 * tap
 * scroll